sparten11740/bevy_health_bar3d/README.md

 ## bevy_health_bar3d

 Health Bar plugin for Bevy 3D.
-Don't let the name fool you – this plugin is designed not only for tracking health, but also for managing other values such as Mana or any attribute that can be represented as a percentage.
+Not just for tracking health, but also for other values such as Mana or any attribute that can be represented as a percentage.

 ## Bevy Compatibility